Fish Lake, Indiana: Geography

 Indiana State Road 4 passes through the community, between the two lakes, and leads northwest 10 mi to La Porte, the county seat, and southeast 7 mi to North Liberty.
 Fish Lake is 20 mi southwest of South Bend.

 According to the U.S. Census Bureau, the Fish Lake CDP has a total area of 4.9 sqkm, of which 4.0 sqkm are land and 0.9 sqkm, or 18.24%, are water.

 Demographics

 History

+Before the draining of the Grand Kankakee Marsh, the body of water at Fish Lake was known in French as Lac Tipiconeau.
+It was then located on the main stream of the Kankakee, just upstream of its confluence with Potato Creek.
+The lake took its name from the French term for buffalo fish, and this name in turn likely led to the modern English name "Fish Lake".

+In 1702, Pierre Le Moyne d'Iberville noted that following the end of the Beaver Wars a group of Miami people had settled at "Atihipi-Catouy".
+According to linguist Michael McCafferty this name "appears to be a gnarled form of Miami-Illinois kiteepihkwanonki, 'at the buffalo fish'", referring to Lac Tipiconeau.

-In 1888, Swift & Co. of Chicago (an ice company) purchased land around Upper and Lower Fish Lake.
+In the 1880s, the Swift & Co. ice company of Chicago purchased land around Upper and Lower Fish Lake and carried out ice harvesting in the winter months.
+By 1899 Swift & Co. was shipping 18 railroad cars full of ice from Fish Lake to Chicago each day.
 Ice harvesting ceased here in 1930.

-Fish Lake is said to have had some homes owned by Al Capone when he was still running Chicago.
-His men chose this as one of their hideout locations.
-Since then, it has evolved into a small locals town.
-There still is a heavy Chicago tourist presence, many of whom own summer homes.